 You probably know that life insurance covers most causes of death, including old age, terminal illness and so on.
 However, you might be surprised to learn what situations are not covered by insurance:

-- Suicide: If the policyholder commits suicide within two years of purchasing their policy, they are not eligible for death benefits.
+- Suicide: If the policyholder commits suicide within two years of purchasing their policy, the insured’s beneficiaries are not eligible for death benefits.

-- Illegal activity: When someone dies as a result of illegal activity, their family cannot claim their death benefits.
+- Illegal activity: When someone dies as a result of illegal activity, their beneficiaries cannot claim their death benefits.
 This includes everything from drug deals gone wrong to DUI crashes.

-- Risky activity: Any death due to risky activities, like skydiving or rock climbing, are usually counted as an exclusion.
+- Risky activity: Any death due to risky activities, such as skydiving or rock climbing, are usually counted as an exclusion.

 - Substance abuse: If a policyholder’s death is the result of drug or alcohol abuse, it’s excluded from their policy.

-- Misrepresentation: If you are found to have lied about your age, or provided any false information to your life insurance company, you aren’t eligible for your death benefit.
+- Misrepresentation: If you are found to have lied about your age, or provided any false information to your life insurance company, it could completely void your coverage and no death benefits will be paid.

 The life insurance suicide clause

-James Miles, consulting staff fellow for the Society of Actuaries, says a life insurance policy typically contains only one outright exclusion: the suicide clause.
+James Miles, consulting staff fellow for the Society of Actuaries, says virtually every life insurer typically includes the same outright exclusion in its policy: a suicide clause.

 “Depending on the state, it’s usually a two-year suicide clause.
 If you commit suicide within the first two years of the contract, the beneficiary would receive the premiums back but not the death benefit,” he says.